slimslenderslacks/image-watcher/README.md

 * The standard reagent adapter should work everywhere that doesn't pass Components as properties (I still don't understand why that's really ever needed - shouldn't that always be constrained to child nodes?)
 * I just set the `displayName` so things look nice in debuggers.

-That's it!

-## cljs build phase in Dockerfile

-Replace the template `client-builder` phase with a clojurescript one.